 2. Work together with your mentor to write the proposal.
 The Description of Proposed Study should be approximately one page in length.
 In preparing your independent study proposal a good model to follow is a complete course syllabus.
 While your study proposal doesn’t need to be as full as an actual syllabus, it should be more substantial than a bulletin course description.

 3. Be sure to communicate clearly.
 You want your proposal to be well organized and carefully written so that your reader will be able to understand what you are writing.
 While your intended reader will be a mathematician with at least a basic working knowledge of mathematical concepts, they may not be as familiar with specialized terms in a given subfield.
 These specialized terms, or terms from science, economics, and engineering that may not be familiar to a broad range of well-educated lay people, should be defined in your proposal.

-4. Turn in your typewritten sheet (or sheets) together with the completed independent study permission form to the Director of Undergraduate Studies for Mathematics.
+4. Turn in your typewritten sheet (or sheets) together with the completed independent study permission form (signed by you, your supervising faculty member, and your instructor if different) to the Director of Undergraduate Studies for Mathematics.
 This should be done as early as possible during the first week of classes.
-It is acceptable to submit your forms as an e-mail attachment to email@example.com (however scanned documents must be "clean" — the background cannot be gray).
+It is acceptable to submit your forms as an e-mail attachment to firstname.lastname@example.org (however scanned documents must be "clean" — the background cannot be gray).